Shelter Bay Rules and Regulations

 Shelter Bay members are responsible to insure that family, tenants, agents and guests comply with the Protective Covenants and the Community General Rules and Regulations.

 1.1 Shelter Bay members who are responsible for damage to Shelter Bay community property are liable for costs of repair or replacement.

 1.2 Shelter Bay members are responsible for maintenance of their lots: mowing, clearing of overgrown brush and dead trees, drainage and ditching.
 Any lot that the committee responsible deems neglected and in need of mowing will be mowed by the community and the member will be billed the customary charge.

-1.3 No member is considered a "member in good standing" if any dues, assessments or other charges remain due and payable to the corporation in excess of 60 days.
+1.3 No member is considered a "member in good standing" if any dues, assessments or other charges remain due and payable to the Shelter Bay Community or Shelter Bay Company in excess of 60 days.

 1.4 Members applying for permits from Community Committees must be members in good standing.